rauti0/shadowmeld/docs/debian-installation.md

 sudo parted -s /dev/nvme0n1 mkpart primary xfs 0% 100%
 ```

-Create the filesystem and read back its UUID — referencing it by UUID rather than
+Create the filesystem and get its UUID:
-device name survives disk reordering:

 ```bash
 sudo mkfs.xfs /dev/nvme0n1p1
 sudo blkid /dev/nvme0n1p1
 ```

-Create the mount point and add the fstab entry (substitute the UUID from
+Create the mount point and add the fstab entry (use the UUID from
 blkid):

 ```bash